 The price for a ladder mostly depends on its maximum working height.

-Fill out your requirements as detailed as possible and instantly request a quotation for ladder hire from all hire companies!
+Fill out your enquiry as detailed as possible and request a free quotation for ladder hire from all participating hire companies.
+No costs, no obligations.

 A ladder is a climbing tool made from two stiles with crossbars (rungs or steps) between them.
 Ladders can be used to reach heights which would normally not be accessible, by placing a ladder against something (e.g. a house) or by using a freestanding ladder.
 Hiring a ladder can be for many applications, going from jobs in the house to certain trade jobs (e.g. painting) and outside jobs (e.g. tree pruning).